 Fair Credit Reporting Act (FCRA)

-The FCRA is a piece of federal legislation enacted in 1970 that outlines a number of rules regarding the way your credit file is communicated.
+The FCRA is a piece of federal legislation enacted in 1970 that outlines several rules regarding how your credit file is handled.

 First, it allows you access to your credit report at any time for a reasonable price, including at least one free copy from each credit bureau every 12 months.
 Below you’ll find more situations in which you might qualify for a free credit report from Equifax, Experian, and TransUnion.

-The FCRA also limits who may access your credit report.
-They must have “permissible purpose” so that your report isn’t cluttered with multiple inquiries pulling down your credit score.
+The FCRA also limits who may access your credit history.
+They must have “permissible purpose” so that your credit report isn’t cluttered with multiple inquiries pulling down your credit score.

-If you find any credit inquiry listed on your report that you did not explicitly authorize, it is your right to have it removed.
-Otherwise, each one could shave off a few points from your credit score while also raising a potential red flag to future creditors.
+If you find any credit inquiry listed on your report that you did not explicitly authorize, it is your right to have it removed under federal law.
+Otherwise, each inquiry could shave off a few points from your credit score while also raising a potential red flag to future creditors.

-The length of time any piece of negative financial information stays on your credit history is also limited by the FCRA.
-Most items automatically drop off after seven years, although some more serious infractions stay on as long as ten years.
+The FCRA also limits the length of time any piece of negative financial information can stay on your credit history.
+Most items automatically drop off after seven years, although some more severe infractions stay on as long as ten years.

-In essence, you have the right to dispute the questionable negative items on your credit reports that you feel are giving lenders an unfair impression of your creditworthiness.
+In essence, you are entitled to dispute the questionable negative items on your credit reports that may be giving lenders an unfair impression of your creditworthiness.

-What’s more is that the credit bureau is required to open and complete an investigation within 30 days of the dispute being filed.
+The credit bureau is required to open and complete an investigation within 30 days of filing the dispute.
 They must also update you on any action that did or did not take place on your credit report as a result of that investigation.

 The Right to Access Your Credit Report for Free